 Rocky Mount is a larger medium-sized city located in the state of North Carolina.
 With a population of 54,242 people and 11 constituent neighborhoods, Rocky Mount is the 15th largest community in North Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rocky Mount is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rocky Mount is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rocky Mount who work in office and administrative support (13.10%), sales jobs (11.26%), and management occupations (7.44%).
+There are especially a lot of people living in Rocky Mount who work in office and administrative support (12.40%), sales jobs (9.40%), and teaching (7.56%).

-The education level of Rocky Mount citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.76% of adults 25 and older in Rocky Mount have a college degree.
+The percentage of adults in Rocky Mount who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in Rocky Mount have a bachelor's degree or advanced degree.

 Rocky Mount is an extremely ethnically-diverse city.
 The people who call Rocky Mount home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rocky Mount residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rocky Mount include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Rocky Mount include English, German, Irish, Italian, and Scottish.